amazon-archives/ask-sdk-frameworks-java/ask-sdk-mvc/README.md

 5. view.js
 6. view/global.js

 This logic is implemented by the `LocaleViewCandidateEnumerator` and included by default in the standard view resolver builders, but you can also add custom enumerators.
-For example, we could override the default behavior with an enumerator which selects a versioned view by appending the request's version as a suffix to the view name:
+For example, you could override the default behavior with an enumerator which selects a versioned view by appending the request's version as a suffix to the view name:

 ```java
 public class MyEnumerator implements ViewCandidateEnumerator {